 There is a significant amount of specialized software focused on the two above mentioned sectors.
 Both hotels and restaurants create demand and prefer ready-made POS to individual software development.
 But sure, such large hotel chains as Hyatt, Hilton, and others have their own IT team, developing and maintaining Point of Sale systems.

 As seen, cafes and bars are looking for a low-budget POS system with limited functionality.
 They usually use Touch Screen solutions.
 Cloud systems are common ones, but On-premise POS is also used.
 The purpose of these segments is to acquire a software license and buy or rent inexpensive equipment.
 Therefore, Portable Points of Sale are perfectly suitable for them.
-The cases of developing a POS system for small bars or cafes from scratch are practically absent.
+The cases of developing a POS software for small bars or cafes from scratch are practically absent.

 The most popular POS systems for bars and cafes are Upserve POS, Square, Toast POS.